Create a label

 Labels let you group tasks together in ways that make sense for your workflow.
 For example, sometimes you only want to see the tasks you have to work on at night, other times you may want to only look at tasks you can do at home.

-Add the labels to your tasks.
-For every task that you have to do at night, add the label @Night by typing it into the task name.
+Using the example from above, for every task that you have to do at night, add the label @Night by typing it into the task name.

 There are endless ways to use labels.
 Here are a few examples to inspire you: